• Skip to main content

 Woodworking and Ironworks

-The houses, mansions, and stores, all display great woodworking and masterful ironworks.
+The houses, mansions, and stores all show great woodworking and masterful ironworks.
 There is even a district called Demirciler Çarşısı or Ironsmith’s Market.
-The ceilings in the mansions we visited, probably in all of them are wood inlays with intricate patterns.
+The ceilings in the mansions we visited, probably in all of them, were wood inlays with intricate patterns.
 Many doorknobs, handles, and knocks are intricate ironwork that I will present in the posts to come.

 UNESCO World Heritage Site